-Cars are NOT permitted to stand or park against the curb in front of the school at any time.
+Cars are NOT permitted to park against the curb in front of the school at any time.
 No car is to be left running if unmanned at any time.
 Children of any age are never to be left in a standing car without an adult present.
 Staff members are not permitted to seatbelt children in their cars.
 This is a security and liability issue.
 A parent or adult passenger/driver should be prepared to buckle each child riding in the car.

-DUE TO CURRENT COVID-19 RESTRICTIONS.
-NO VISITORS ARE ALLOWED IN THE BUILDING.

-Parents of Tiny Tot and EC2 students are required to enter the building for drop off and pickup per DSS guidelines.
 All persons are required to present a picture ID prior to being issued a guest pass to enter the building.
 Drivers unfamiliar to staff should be prepared to show a picture ID.
 The following image shows the flow of traffic in and out of the parking lot: